More Than 35 Dead, Dozens Injured In Kuwait Building Fire - UrduPoint

 According to a source in the General Fire Department, the victims suffocated from rising smoke after the fire broke out on the ground floor.

+Forensic teams are working at the site and have identified three bodies so far, Owaihan said.

+The nationalities of the victims have not been announced but the Indian ambassador, when contacted by AFP, said he was at the hospital visiting survivors.

-The building's owner has been detained in an investigation into potential negligence, the Interior Minister Sheikh Fahd Al-Yousef said as he too visited the scene.
+The building's owner has been detained in an investigation into potential negligence, Interior Minister Sheikh Fahd Al-Yousef said as he visited the scene.

+Any properties found to have violated safety regulations will be evacuated immediately, he warned.

+"We will work to address the issue of labour overcrowding and neglect," the minister said.
+"We will detain the owner of the property where the fire broke out until legal procedures are completed."

 Recent Stories